Anisha Joshi

 - Principal of the Year, Institute of Osteopathy, 2019.

-- Principal Osteopath and Clinic Director, Woodside Osteopathic Clinic; co-founder of Osteo Allies clinic group across London, Surrey and Hertfordshire.
+- Principal Osteopath and Clinic Director at Woodside Osteopathic Clinic, and co-founder of the Osteo Allies clinic group across London, Surrey, and Hertfordshire.

 - Graduate of the British College of Osteopathic Medicine (BCOM), London.

-- Media commentary across The Telegraph, Vanity Fair, Forbes, Women’s Health, Stylist, Red and Hello!.
+- Clinical caseload spanning elite athletes, broadcasters, and senior executives alongside desk-based teams, with media commentary across The Telegraph, Vanity Fair, Women’s Health, and Hello!.

 Biography

-Back pain is the leading cause of disability among UK adults under 45, and the rise of hybrid work has made desk-based musculoskeletal injury an organisational issue, not a personal one.
-Most corporate wellbeing programmes still treat it with an annual gym subsidy and a leaflet on stretching.
-The clinical reality is different.
+Back pain is the leading cause of disability among UK adults under 45, and hybrid work has turned desk-based musculoskeletal injury into an organisational problem rather than a personal one.
+The HSE counted 511,000 UK workers with a work-related musculoskeletal disorder in 2024/25, and 7.1 million working days lost to them.
+Most corporate wellbeing programmes still answer that with a gym subsidy and a leaflet.

 Key speaking topics